 Sure Power, with operations in Philadelphia and Baltimore, has been providing uninterruptible power supply (UPS) systems to mission-critical operations for 22 years.
 The technicians at Sure Power’s UPS Rental are on call for immediate deployment in the event of a power outage, surge or interruption of any kind.
 They can deliver trailer-mounted UPS systems anywhere in the U.S. within two hours of receiving a call.
-Gene McNeil, Vice President of Critical Power Systems at UPS Rental, and his crew use Sensaphone remote monitoring systems to alert them to problems with the UPS systems.
+Gene McNeil, Vice President of Critical Power Systems at UPS Rental, and his crew use Sensaphone remote monitoring systems to alert them of problems with the UPS systems.

 The main function of a UPS system is to provide short-term power when the input power source fails.
-“In the event that the power goes out, flickers or surges, the battery-powered UPS system stabilizes the utility power and backs it up,” said McNeil.
+“In the event that power goes out, flickers or surges, the battery-powered UPS system stabilizes the utility power and backs it up,” said McNeil.

 Recently, a major public utility company experienced a failure of its critical charger, threatening much of the state’s power grid.
-Running on backup batteries, the company contacted UPS Rental.
-A field engineer delivered and commissioned a rental system before the company’s backup batteries were depleted, resolving the crisis in less than four hours.
+Running on back-up batteries, the company contacted UPS Rental.
+A field engineer delivered and commissioned a rental system before the company’s back-up batteries were depleted, resolving the crisis in less than four hours.

 Monitoring Keeps the UPS Uninterruptible

 UPS systems are superior to generators because they don’t cause power interruptions when they start up.
 In the event of a power outage, the UPS system’s batteries kick in to keep the customer’s operation up and running.
 UPS systems are always online.